How To Start a Community Park Group

 Is there a formal process for starting a community park group?

-There is no official process for starting or registering a group.
-Community park groups are independent and you do not need to register with any political body to get started.
-While you do not need permission to start a community park group, it will be important for you to build a good relationship with your local councillor, park staff and residents.
+In most Canadian cities, there is no official process for starting or registering a community park group.
+In some cities, adopt-a-park or other city-run park stewardship programs provide a formal process for getting involved – call 311 to learn more.
+While you may not need permission to start a community park group, it is always important to build a good relationship with your local city councillor, park staff and residents.

 What is the best organizational structure for our community park group?

 There are no formal rules or guidelines on how a community park group should be organized and operated.
 Just as every park is unique, every park group is unique and you will have to find the structure that works best for the members of your group.
 Here is a list of tips to keep in mind: